danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 44,45: September 15,16th, 2018

 **Today's Progress**:
 Although I have been able to get my coding practice in the last couple days, I haven't had the chance to post due to many "goings on."
 Today, I'm getting caught up with my posts and really hope to get back to my normal routine this week.
-Again today, I worked on the Udacity "Intro to Statistics" course and Udacity's "SQL for Data Analysis" course, along with a HackerRank challenge (although I'll probably do a couple more later as well).
+Again today, I worked on the Udacity "Intro to Statistics" course and Udacity's "SQL for Data Analysis" course, along with a HackerRank challenge.
 Below are the links to each and some bullets on what I was able to cover.
 I also worked on some general problem-solving work around the concept of "MECE" (Mutually Exclusive, Collectively Exhaustive).
-I've included links to those resources as well below.
+I've included a link to one of the resources as well below.

 Udacity Intro to Statistics: https://classroom.udacity.com/courses/st101
 - Programming Bayes Rule
 Udacity SQL for Data Analysis: https://classroom.udacity.com/courses/ud198
-- SQL Aggregations (Sum, Min, Max, Avg, Group By) HackerRank Challenges:
+- SQL Aggregations (Sum, Min, Max, Avg, Group By, Having, Distinct) HackerRank Challenges:
 1. SQL: https://www.hackerrank.com/challenges/binary-search-tree-1/problem
 MECE Business Case Learning
 - YouTube Case Example: https://www.youtube.com/watch?annotation_id=annotation_1503668351&feature=iv&list=UUGo4-qWsTYnGKhXeghZE6hA&src_vid=hKBt0R3v7Ec&v=LDO7mL5LeJk

 **Thoughts:***
+ Pretty productive day today, and plan on continuing to stick to the routine this week.
+Definitely need to get back to my Dataquest and Coursera material as well.

 **Link to Work:**
 1. HackerRank: https://github.com/danahagist/100_Days_Of_ML_Code/blob/master/day45_binaryTreeNode.sql